morpho-org/metamorpho/README.md

 ## Emergency

-### An enabled market risk is now considered unsafe
+### An enabled market is now considered unsafe

-If the owner/curator consider an enabled market unsafe (e.g., risk too high) and want to disable this market, he should follow these steps :
+If an enabled market is considered unsafe (e.g., risk too high), the curator/owner may want to disable this market in the following way:

 - Set the cap of the market to 0 with the `submitCap` function.
 - Revoke the pending cap of the market with the `revokePendingCap` function (this can also be done by the guardian).